ramarty/Unique-Location-Extractor/README.md

 _Remove Landmark Types_

-Removing landmarks based on the type of the landmark. 'types_rm' indicates which types indicate a landmark should be removed, and 'types_rm.except_with_type' and 'types_rm.except_with_name' indicate situations when 'types_rm' should be ignored.
+Removing landmarks based on the type of the landmark. 'types_rm' indicates which types of landmarks should be removed, and 'types_rm.except_with_type' and 'types_rm.except_with_name' indicate situations when 'types_rm' should be ignored.
 Note that a landmark can have more than one type.

 * __types_rm:__ If landmark is one of these types, remove the landmark - unless prevented by 'types_rm.except_with_type' or 'types_rm.except_with_name'.
 Here, types that do not represent a single location are removed. (default: c("route", "road", "political", "locality", "neighborhood")).
 * __types_rm.except_with_type:__ Landmark type to always keep if includes one of these types; overrides 'types_rm'.
 Includes types that indicate a specific location, even if another type category suggests it covers a larger area.
 For example, if a landmark has types: 'route' and 'flyover', we want to keep this landmark as flyovers represent specific locations, not longer roads. (default: c("flyover"))